liavaldetaro/3d_dosimeter_DCPT/docs/3DDosimeter.rst

 Casting Radiochromic Dosimeter
 ========================================
-The reipe for the radiochromic dosimeter with Leuco Malachite Green (LMG) is as follows, written in the order of adding the ingredients:
+The reipe for the three dimensional radiochromic dosimeter with Leuco Malachite Green (LMG) is as follows, written in the order of adding the ingredients:

 * LMG
 * Chloroform
 * Silicone Elastomer - Sylgard 184
 * Curing Agent

-The excact measures of which can be found from the matlab-scrip *lmg026.m* or *lmg.m*. *lmg026.m* has a fixed ratio for all ingredients and uses 0.26\% LMG,  1.5\% Chloroform and and 5\% Curing Agent, all by weight.
+The excact measures of which can be found from the matlab-scrip *lmg026.m* or *lmg.m* (can be found here **LINK!!**). *lmg026.m* has a fixed ratio for all ingredients and uses 0.26\% LMG,  1.5\% Chloroform and and 5\% Curing Agent, all by weight.

 When starting a castiong project it is a good idea to have a container that is larger than the amount of dosimeter that you need.
-The reason for this will become apparent later. this container should be somewhat transparent to make is easier to see whats going on in it. important: **SILICONE SHOULD UNDER NO CIRCUMSTANCES BE PREPARED IN REGULAR LAB-BEAKERS.
-USE DISPOSABLE CONTAINERS INSTEAD**.
+The reason for this will become apparent later. this container should be somewhat transparent to make is easier to see whats going on in it.

+Important: **SILICONE SHOULD UNDER NO CIRCUMSTANCES BE PREPARED IN REGULAR LAB-BEAKERS.
+USE DISPOSABLE CONTAINERS INSTEAD.**

 The reason for this is that glass beakers cannot be cleaned proporly for silicone and are essentially ruined.

-Casting in the evenin or at night minimizes light pollution.
+Casting in the evening or at night minimizes light pollution.

 Setup
 ========================================
 To ease the process and reduce stress, make a complete setup before starting to measure.
-This will include the following steps plus any you might think would improve the procedure:
+This will include the following steps (plus any you might think would improve the procedure):

-* Setup and calibrate the scale to measure the LMG.
+* Setup and calibrate the high precision scale to measure the LMG.
 * Make sure to dim the lights in that room as much as possible.
 * Do not open the lid of the LMG-container before you start to measure, to avoid oxidation.
 * Make sure special spatulas are available that help measuring more precisely.
 * Setup the measuring of Chloroform under a fumehood.
-This is important as it should be considered illigal and dangerous not to do it under a fumehood.
-Consult the Lab-superintendent if in doubt, he will confirm this.
+This is important as it is highly toxic and should under no circumstances enter a persons airways.
+The safety and documentation on SIGMA ALDRICH should always be consulted before using any chemical and if in doubt also consult the Lab-superintendent.
 * Set the pippette for measuring the Chloroform to the needed amount.
 As it has a micro-liter scale, you might want to set it at a tenth or even twentieth of the amount, then measure as many times to get the correct amount.
-* Get the Silicone ang curing agent ready at the scale used to measure them. place containers on a peice(s) of paper to avoid spill on table.
+* Get the Silicone curing agent ready at the scale used to measure them.
+Place the containers on a piece(s) of paper to avoid spilling on the table.
-* Use a screwdriver or a pair of plyers to get the lid of the Silicone open. be carefull, it can cut you bad.
+* Use a screwdriver or a pair of plyers to get the lid of the Silicone open. **Be carefull**, it can cut you bad.
-* have spatulas and disposable pipette ready for precise measurement of Silicone and Curing agent.
+* Have spatulas and disposable pipette ready for precise measurement of the Silicone and Curing agent.
 * Make sure that both the stirrer and dessicator are working properly.

 Measuring LMG